Topics

 3. The effect of carbohydrates that make it easier to gain weight

-(1) Dilution Effect
+(1) Dilution effect

-(2) Pushing out Effet
+(2) Pushing out effet

 When we consider that “eating a lot leads to gaining weight,” I believe you have the image of carbohydrates like bread, rice, and noodles in mind.